My Son's Cosmic Address

 The ability to photograph the Milky Way isn't new or that hard to do.
-You need the right set of tools and some time.
+It would help if you had the right set of tools and some time.
 This desire is only a recent obsession.
 It all began when I took my ten-year-old son to the beach.
 We viewed Jupiter and Venus hanging low in the sky.
 He held my hand as we looked up.

 When I was born in '69, it was towards the end of the golden age of space exploration.
 Men were still walking on the moon when I was a toddler.
-While my son has been growing up in exciting times, I'm not sure If I'll be able to show the wonder and hope I felt when I was ten gazing up at the moon.
+While my son has been growing up in exciting times, I'm not sure he has the same wonder and hope I felt when I was ten gazing up at the moon.

-So, I drag him to the middle of these dark places where light pollution hasn't quite reached yet, far from the cities.
-There he can see space the planets, moons, meteors, and the center of our cosmic galactic home.
-I make photos so that he will have recordings of these moments of us staring into space.
-I am hoping to show him my sense of the Cosmic Perspective.
+I take photos of the night sky so that he will have recordings of our place in the universe.
+I hope to show him my sense of the Cosmic Perspective.
 I hope to inspire him to go where no one has gone before.
-In the end, I hope I've given him a good start for his dreams.
+In the end, I hope I've given him a good start on his dreams.

 The image is available for print; please click here for details.